Dervish movement (Somali)

 Hassan established a ruling council called the Khususi consisting of Sufi tribal elders and spokesmen, added an adviser from the Ottoman Empire named Muhammad Ali, and thus created a multi-clan Islamic movement in what led to the eventual creation of the state of Somalia.

 The Dervish movement attracted approximately 25,000 youth from different clans over 1899 and 1905, acquired firearms and then attacked the Ethiopian garrison at Jigjiga.
 The Dervishes were able to take the cattle seized from the local Somalis, giving them their first military victory.
 (Note: The term Dervish, states Abdullah A. Mohamoud citing Beachey, has origins in the Turkish dervi or Persian darvesh.
 It means "ardent fighters for Islam" with an austere lifestyle.)
 The Dervish movement then declared the colonial administration in British Somaliland as their enemy.
 To end the movement, the British sought out the competing Somali clans as coalition partners against the Dervish movement.
 The British provided these clans with firearms and supplies to fight against the Dervishes.
 Punitive attacks were launched against Dervish strongholds in 1904.
 The Dervish movement suffered losses in the field, regrouped into smaller units and resorted to guerrilla warfare.
 Hasan and his loyalist Dervishes moved into the Italian-controlled Somaliland in 1905 after Hasan signed the Illig treaty, under which the Dervishes were ceded the Nugaal Valley, which strengthened his movement, and Hasan subsequently received an Italian subsidy and autonomous protected status.

 In 1908, the Dervishes again entered British Somaliland and began inflicting major losses to the British in the interior regions of the Horn of Africa.
-From 1908 onwards until the end of the World War I the British retreated to the few remaining coastal regions after suffering heavy losses in the enterior to which the dervish continued to operate independently and leaving the interior regions in the hands of the Dervishes.
+From 1908 onwards until the end of the World War I the British retreated to the few remaining coastal regions after suffering heavy losses in the interior to which the Dervish continued to operate independently and leaving the interior regions in the hands of the Dervishes.
 During 1905-1910, the Dervishes continued raids against the remaining British who were defeated in the battle of Dul Madooba.